pforret/blog.splashing/_topic/country/papuanewguinea.md

 ---
 # Papua New Guinea

 Papua New Guinea, officially the Independent State of Papua New Guinea, is a country in Oceania  that comprises the eastern half of the island of New Guinea and its offshore islands in Melanesia .
 Its capital, located along its southeastern coast, is Port Moresby.
-The country is the world's third largest island country with an area of 462,840 km2 .At the national level, after being ruled by three external powers since 1884, Papua New Guinea established its sovereignty in 1975.
+The country is the world's third largest island country, with an area of 462,840 km2 .At the  national level, after being ruled by three external powers since 1884, including nearly 60 years of  Australian administration starting during World War I, Papua New Guinea established its sovereignty  in 1975.
-This followed nearly 60 years of Australian administration, which started during World War I.
 It became an independent Commonwealth realm in 1975 with Elizabeth II as its queen.
+It also became a member of the Commonwealth of Nations in its own right.

 ## Unsplash photos